chinonso-ibiam/Data-Analytics-Portfolio/Python Projects/Telecom Customer Churn EDA/README.md

 # Telecom Customer Churn EDA

 ## Overview

-Exploratory Data Analysis (EDA) performed using Python to understand customer churn behavior and identify churn drivers.
+Exploratory Data Analysis (EDA) was performed using Python to identify customer churn patterns and support dashboard development.

 ## Libraries Used